( Here is the link for the previous part – Joy In The Journey – Part 1)

 Jeff Chitwood was my youth minister through high school.
 I remember dropping by his house one night to visit.
 I didn’t normally drop by, but I’m sure with Jeff observing me over the last year, he knew something was up.
 We began to talk and made our way down to his basement.
 We began to race slot cars (a cool youth minister with race cars in his basement).
 I don’t remember how long we raced cars and what the content of the conversation was up to that point, but what I do remember is Jeff reminding me of where I had been over the previous 4-5 years, and taking me back to what I had been through in high school, my commitments to service, and my commitment to full-time Christian service.

 I was now 19, and the timing of my meeting with Jeff could not have been better.
 High school camp was going on out at Lake Springfield Christian Assembly.
-I drove out to camp with one main purpose – I wanted to visit with the camp team from Lincoln Christian College.
-For several hours that night, and many more the next day, I chatted with and got to know the 4 members of the LCC camp team about college life and why they decided to go to LCC.
+I drove out to camp with one main purpose – I wanted to visit with the camp team from Lincoln Christian College (now Lincoln Christian University).
+For several hours that night, and many more the next day, I chatted with and got to know the 4 members of the LCC camp team, about college life, and why they decided to go to LCC.